Q: What’s included in the price?

 Q: Is there a place to park my car and store my luggage while I’m on the trip?

 Many of our guests leave their cars at their hotel while out on a trip.
 For all trips based out of Flagstaff, you are more than welcome to leave your car at either of our prefered hotels if you are staying there.
 If staying elsewhere, discuss this option with the hotel in advance.
-There is also a long-term public parking lot in downtown Flagstaff that is convenient.
 We can store your luggage and valuables in a secure place.
 For trips based out of other locations, please talk to your hotel.
 If you encounter any problems, please call us (928) 525-1552.

 Q: Should we tip the guide?

-It is never expected, but always appreciated.
+It is never expected, but it is customary and certainly always appreciated.
 Our guides are the best in the business and will do everything they can to make sure you have the trip of a lifetime.
 Gratuities are a wonderful way for you to show your appreciation for the personalized care and attention you receive.
-A typical gratuity on a trip is 10-15% of the trip’s cost.
+A typical gratuity on a trip is 15-20% of the trip’s cost.

 Q: Do you offer customized trips?